jpswt/RNR-radio/README.md

 ## RNR Rock Genre Example

 This is the Rock Genre home page selection.
-It shows all of the stations that are categorized in the "Rock" music category.
+It shows all of the stations that are categorized in the "Rock" music genre.
 Once a user makes a radio selection, the station icon appears in the player and the stream begins to play.

 <img width="1396" alt="Screen Shot 2023-02-05 at 8 53 37 AM" src="https://user-images.githubusercontent.com/94721942/216827984-d3936140-5a77-4b67-89ba-d04b021f4721.png">